Guidelines for Teachers

-Come directly to the auditorium of the Main Stage (Center for the Performing Arts, or “old” Theatre Building).
-Buses should turn into the campus drive at the light on University Avenue at the southwestern edge of the campus, and let students off at that divided area of the street where they can head right for the University Theatre.
-Then, to park, the buses should proceed to Lot #13 on 28th Street across from the Chancellor’s house.
+Come directly to the auditorium of the University Theatre main stage (in the Center for the Performing Arts).
+Buses should turn into the campus drive at the light on University Avenue at the southwestern edge of the campus.
+Let students out at the divided area of the street next to the main stage so they can go directly to the Theatre.
+Buses should park in Lot 13 on 28th Street.
+(See Map.)

-The Mistress or Master of the Revels will introduce your group.
+The Master/Mistress of the Revels will introduce your group(s).
 If you want the Mistress or Master to say more than our own SSF program provides, please get a copy of your introduction (or one of your playbills) to her or him.

 Dressing Room Facilities